 Shuri Kannon-dō’s History

-In 1617, the Satsuma Province requested a Ryūkyū kingdom’s prince as a hostage.
+In 1617, the Satsuma Province (today’s southernKyūshū) requested a Ryūkyū kingdom’s prince as a hostage.
 When the chosen prince, Shōhō (尚豊), departed for Satsuma, the king prayed to the Kannon Bodhisattva that he would build a Kannon-dō if his son was able to return safely.
-Probably because of his prayer, instead of the initial ten-year-plan, Shōhō, who later became the king, came back to Ryūkyū in the same year that he was taken away.
+Probably because of his prayer, instead of the initial ten-year plan, Shōhō, who later became the king, came back to Ryūkyū in the same year that he was taken away.
 So in 1618, Shuri Kannon-dō, formally known as Jigen-in (慈眼院), was erected.
-From 1645, the Ryūkyū king performed rituals each year to pray for the country’s peace and prosperity.
+From 1645, it is where the Ryūkyū king performed rituals each year to pray for the country’s peace and prosperity.

-Unfortunately, the Japanese army’s headquarters was underneath the Shurijō Castle Park during World War Two.
-So the area where Shuri Kannon-dō was targeted by the US military and bombed.
+Unfortunately, the Japanese army’s headquarters were underneath the Shurijō Castle Park during World War Two.
+So the area was targeted by the US military and bombed.
 The temple was only restored in 1980 and is now a place to pray for safe travel.

 Shuri Kannon-dō and Shuri 12 Zodiac Meguri (首里十二支巡り)

-In Shuri, there is an old custom called “Shuri 12 Zodiac Meguri” to visit the Buddha who controls your zodiac.
+In Shuri, there is an old custom called “Shuri 12 Zodiac Meguri”.
+It is a pilgrimage trip in the city to visit the Buddha who controls your zodiac.
 People believe that each zodiac has a corresponding Buddha in the area.
 According to your birth year, your guardian Buddha might differ.

 The eight Buddha statues related to the 12 Zodiac Meguri are divided and placed in four temples in the Shuri area.
 And Shuri Kannon-dō is one of them, housing the Buddha who looks after the zodiac of Rat, Ox, Tiger, Dragon, Snake, and Horse.